sectore/tick-tock-tui/README.md

 # FAQ

+### Where all the data is coming from?

+Most data is fetched from [Mempool REST API](https://mempool.space/docs/api/rest).
+Connect to your private Mempool instance if you like (see next question).

+To calculate a `BTC/Asset` ratio [Kraken Spot Rest API](https://docs.kraken.com/api/docs/rest-api/get-ticker-information) is used to get latest prices for other assets.

 ### How to connect to a custom Mempool instance?

 Start the app with `-m` parameter:

 ```sh
 cabal run tick-tock-tui -- -m {custom-mempool-url}
 ```